310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 I’m not really good at work that requires precision, but that’s exactly why I shouldn’t avoid doing it.
 Being a man among men means overcoming your weaknesses…♪

 Carrots… are hard for me to overcome mentally, but I’m sure there’ll be a day when I’ll be able to face them.
 Ossu!
-A heart that believes can bring about miracles~♪
+A heart that believes can bring ‘bout miracles~♪
 {% endbubble %}

 {% bubble Midori %}